dianahervascastillo/my-trip/README.md

 ### Data, Performance and Error handling

 I decided to go for server components but I actually think that probably for the trip info page might be best to use a client-side component that can be refreshed at real time (maybe Websockets?) by an api that allows for the FE to poll for changes without having to load the whole object.
 Would be good to get the geolocation as up to date as possible but we don't need to get the stop names refreshed all the time.
 To be honest, I've never had to implement something like this personally, so this is definitely not my expertise.
+Maybe a BFF would be useful to have a middle layer to work on the caching and doing the data transformations.

 Ideally, we want to just fetch the data once, prerender what we can and maybe just refresh the parts of the data that are less likely to change whilst making sure that critical data for geolocation and estimated times are always up to date.